MMasey/blind/README.md

 # blind

-Chrome extension for simulating visual impairment on a website.
+A chrome extension for obscuring the visibiliy of a website to simulate what a person with a visual imparment may experience.
+Logo is 'Blind' by Hat-Tech from the Noun Project